-A total of 184,000 coho smolts (rounded from 183,808) are estimated to have emigrated from Juan de Fuca tributaries in 2021 (Table 1).
+A total of 306,000 coho smolts (rounded from 306,017) are estimated to have emigrated from Juan de Fuca tributaries in 2022 (Table 1).
 This estimate is based on measured smolt abundance in select tributaries expanded to the entire management unit.
 In most years, up to eleven tributaries are monitored in the Strait of Juan de Fuca through a collaborative effort by WDFW, Jamestown S'Klallam Tribe, Elwha Tribe, and the Makah Tribe.
-Monitored tributaries were Jimmy Come Lately, Siebert, McDonald, and Snow creeks in the eastern part of the Strait and East Twin, West Twin, Little Hoko, and Johnson creeks in the western part of the Strait.
+Monitored tributaries in 2022 were Jimmy Come Lately, Siebert, Bell, McDonald, and Snow creeks in the eastern part of the Strait and Salt, West Twin, and Deep creeks in the western part of the Strait.
 Measured smolt abundance was extrapolated to all tributaries in the Juan de Fuca management unit based on the proportion of summer rearing habitat represented in the monitored tributaries (calculations provided by Hap Leon, Makah Tribe).
 The Elwha and Dungeness rivers are managed separately from the Juan de Fuca management unit and are not included in this forecast.
-Coho smolt production from the Juan de Fuca tributaries in 2021 was second lowest of the time series and a 33% decrease from the average (geometric mean) of 273,100 smolts between the 1998 and 2021 ocean entry years (Figure 8).